diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 }
 ```

 The timed and polled lock-acqusition modes provided by TryLock allow more sophisticated error recovery than unconditional acquisition.
-With intrinsic locks, a deadlock is fatal the only way to recover is to restart the application, and the only defense is to construct your program so that inconsistent lock ordering is impossible.
-Timed and polled locking offer another option: probabalistic deadlock avoidance.
+With intrinsic locks, a deadlock is fatal the only way to recover is to restart the application, and the only defense is to construct your program so that inconsistent lock ordering is impossible. `Timed and polled locking offer another option: probabalistic deadlock avoidance`.

 Using timed or polled lock acquisition (TryLock) lets you regain control if you cannot acquire all the required locks, release the ones you did acquire, and try again (or at least log the failure and do something else).
 Listing 13.3 shows an alternate way of addressing the dynamic ordering deadlock from Section 10.1.2: use TryLock to attempt to acquire both locks, but back off and retry if they cannot both be acquired.
 The sleep time has a fixed component and a random component to reduce the likelihood of livelock.
 If the locks cannot be acquired within the specified time, transferMoney returns a failure status so that the operation can fail gracefully.

-Timed locks are also useful in implementing activities that manage a time budget (see Section 6.3.7).
+`Timed locks are also useful in implementing activities that manage a time budget` (see Section 6.3.7).
 When an activity with a time budget calls a blocking method, it can supply a timeout corresponding to the remaining time in the budget.
 This lets activities terminate early if they cannot deliver a result within the desired time.
 With intrinsic locks, there is no way to cancel a lock acquisition once it is started, so intrinsic locks put the ability to implement time-budgeted activities at risk.

 **Listing 13.4.
 Locking with a Time Budget.**
 ```java